jeremyblalock/BoilerstrapWP/README.markdown

 and [section](http://html5doctor.com/the-section-element/).

 It's a very bare layout, including only the base styles that come with the boilerplate and required WordPress styles, so layout is up to you.
 Alternatively, you could apply the methods used here to other themes.

-I am keeping this up-to-date with current html5 boilerplate files.

 Getting Started
 ---------------